antzkr/Video-rescale-repair-script/README.md

 mp4, avi, mkv, webm, 3gp, flv, wmv, mts, and mov.

-This scripts was designed to run on linux debian clones (eg. ubuntu, mint, debian etc).
+This script was designed to run on linux debian clones (eg. ubuntu, mint, debian etc).
 Other linux derivatives, such as arch, are unsupported.

 # INSTALLATION